ionic-team/ionic-framework/core/src/components/content/readme.md

 to transparent.

-#### scrollEnabled

-boolean

-By default `ion-content` uses an `ion-scroll` under the hood to implement scrolling, if you want to disable the content scrolling for a given page, set this property to `false`.

 #### scrollEvents

 boolean

 Because of performance reasons, ionScroll events are disabled by default, in order to enable them and start listening from (ionScroll), set this property to `true`.

+#### scrollX

+boolean

+If you want to enable the content scrolling in the X axis, set this property to `true`.

+#### scrollY

+boolean

+If you want to disable the content scrolling in the Y axis, set this property to `false`.

 ## Attributes